leandro-3rne/HandMatrix-Gesture-Recognition/README.md

 * **`00_Datasets/raw_data.zip`**: Contains the original grayscale images captured with the C++ Data Collector.
 * **`00_Datasets/augmented_data.zip`**: Contains the fully processed, rotated, and noisy images ready for CNN training.

-(Make sure to unzip the files first tho)
+(Make sure to unzip the files first!)

 ---